AlexShkarin/pyLabLib/docs/devices/stages_basics.rst

 Stages have two basic strategies for keeping track of the position.
 The first one is counting the steps.
 The problem with it is that once the device is powered up, its position in unknown.
 Hence, it requires some kind of homing procedure, which usually involves moving to a predefined position and zeroing out the step counter there.
 This position is defined by the hardware, usually in the form of a limit switch: a physical switch located at the end of the stage travel range, which changes the state when the stage reaches its position.
 It also usually automatically turns off the motion when tripped, to prevent the motor from overheating or the stage from breaking.

-When stepper motors are used, the size of each step (or microstep) is a (reasonably) well-defined fraction of a turn, so counting them gives fairly reproducible results.
-However, piezo slip-stick sliders (such as Attocube or SmarAct) have inherently unreliable steps size which depends on, e.g., load, direction, position, temperature, or other environmental factors.
+When stepper motors are used, the size of each step (or microstep, if used) is a reasonably well-defined fraction of a turn, so counting them gives fairly reproducible results.
+On the other hand, piezo slip-stick sliders (such as Attocube, SmarAct, or Picomotor) have inherently unreliable steps size which depends on, e.g., load, direction, position, temperature, or other environmental factors.
 In this case steps counting, while possible, usually leads to long-term drifts.

-If the reliable counting is impossible, like in the case of sliders or regular (as opposed to stepper) motors, the manufacturer might add a hardware position readout.
-It can be digital (encoder) or analog (e.g., resistive, capacitive, or interferometric readout).
+If the reliable counting is impossible, like in the case of sliders or regular DC (as opposed to stepper) motors, the manufacturer might add a hardware position readout.
+It can be digital (encoder) or analog (e.g., resistive, capacitive, or optical readout).
 The first kind is generally simpler, cheaper and more reliable, but the second one can provide much higher resolution, and can work in more extreme environments (high vacuum, cryogenics).
-In both cases, the controllers would typically have some kind of feedback loop to smoothly control the motion speed to approach a given position.
+In both cases, the controllers would typically have some kind of feedback loop to smoothly control the motion speed and direction to approach a given position.

 Steps and real coordinates